ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-google-docs.md

 {@snippet features/paste-from-office}

+## Related features

+CKEditor 5 supports a wider range of paste features, including:
+* {@link features/paste-plain-text Paste plain text} &ndash; Paste text without formatting that will inherit the style of the content it was pasted into.
+* {@link features/paste-from-word Paste from Word} &ndash; Paste content from Microsoft Word and maintain the original structure and formatting.

 ## Automatic content filtering

 With CKEditor 5 you do not need to worry about pasting messy content from Google Docs (or any other possible sources).
 Thanks to the CKEditor 5 {@link framework/guides/overview custom data model}, only content which is specifically handled by the loaded rich-text editor features will be preserved.

 This means that if you did not enable, for instance, {@link features/font font family and font size} features, this sort of formatting will be automatically stripped off when you paste content from Google Docs and other sources (e.g. other websites).

-## Related features

-CKEditor 5 supports a wider range of paste features, including:
-* {@link features/paste-plaintext Paste plain text} &ndash; Detects when a plain text is pasted and acts accordingly.
-* {@link features/paste-from-word Paste from Word} &ndash; Allows you to paste content from Microsoft Word and maintain the original structure and formatting.

 ## Installation